Which describes your research need?

 Type of Client (including employment by the client as in-house counsel)

-The type of law a firm or attorney practices is, of course, related to the type of clients they serve (for example, maritime law; education law).
-See the section of this document relating to legal specialties.
+The type of law a firm or attorney practices is, of course, related to the type of clients they serve (e.g., maritime law, education law).
+See the earlier section of this document relating to legal specialties.

 Corporate Counsel magazine has an annual survey of firms representing the biggest U.S. companies.

 If you are interested in in-house counsel work, your search must leave the well-defined realm of law firm employers.
 The Association of Corporate Counsel is a central resource for in-house counsel, and includes career information.
 General (non-legal) job web sites may be useful for listings; define your search by using the term “attorney” “lawyer” or “counsel.”
 If you are interested in a particular company or type of company, research them directly.
 Only companies of significant size employ in-house counsel; therefore information about those companies should be readily available, although information about the legal department is often difficult to obtain.
 As the company is the sole “client” of in-house counsel, knowledge about the business and related industry is essential for anyone looking for legal work within the company.